St. Pius X High School shooting

 The St. Pius X High School shooting occurred on October 27, 1975, at St. Pius X High School in Ottawa, Ontario.
 It was Canada's second recorded school shooting.
-The gunman, Robert Poulin, an 18-year-old St. Pius student, opened fire on his classmates with a shotgun, killing a 17-year-old classmate named Mark Hough and wounding five others before killing himself with a single shotgun blast to the head.
-Earlier that day, Poulin had raped and sodomized a 17-year-old Sri Lankan girl named Kim Rabot in his own bedroom before stabbing her to death.
+The gunman, Robert Poulin, an 18-year-old St. Pius student, opened fire on his classmates with a shotgun, killing a 17-year-old classmate named Mark Hough and wounding five others before killing himself with a shotgun blast to the head.
+Earlier that day, Poulin lured a 17-year-old Sri Lankan female neighbour named Kim Rabot to his family's home before raping her and stabbing her to death.
 That afternoon, he had traveled to the St. Pius X High School to embark upon his shooting spree.

-Poulin hailed from a military family and held military aspirations of his own, having repeatedly remarked to his parents of his desire to become a pilot within the Royal Canadian Air Force.
-These were largely thwarted by his physical condition and psychological immaturity, resulting in his being rejected from the officer training program he applied to.
+Poulin was from a military family and held military aspirations of his own, repeatedly telling his parents of his desire to become a pilot within the Royal Canadian Air Force.
+These were largely thwarted by his physical condition and psychological immaturity, resulting in his being rejected from the officer training program.
 His physical problems included poor eyesight and a chest deformity.

-Poulin had been suicidal for at least three years prior to his attack and was obsessed with sex and pornography, having repeatedly written in his diaries about his desire to experience sex before he died.
+Poulin had been suicidal for at least three years prior to the attack and was obsessed with sex and pornography, having repeatedly written in his diaries about his desire to experience sex before he died.

 A book entitled Rape of a Normal Mind was later written about the incident.